 About the Director

-He is a member of the Heritage Council’s Museums Standards Programme Advisory Group and sits on the advisory board for Volume 1 of the Royal Irish Academy’s Art & Architecture of Ireland project.
+He was a member of the Heritage Council’s Museums Standards Programme Advisory Group and of the advisory board for Volume 1 of the Royal Irish Academy’s Art & Architecture of Ireland project.

 His research interests lie primarily in the medieval period with a particular focus on reliquaries and the cult of relics; decorated metalwork; the archaeology of the early medieval Irish Church, antiquarians and the history of collections.

 He has lectured widely and is the author of numerous papers and has co-edited a number of books, including Ireland and Scandinavia in the Early Viking Age (1998) and Treasures of the National Museum of Ireland – Irish Antiquities (2002).
-A co-authored monograph entitled Viking Graves and Grave-Goods in Ireland is expected to appear as part of the Museum’s Dublin Excavations Series later this year.
+A co-authored monograph entitled Viking Graves and Grave-Goods appeared as part of the Museum’s Dublin Excavations Series in 2015.